Best Chipmunk Poison (When Repellent Doesn’t Work)

 Having any kind of pest infestation can be a nightmare, and in some cases, extreme measures must be taken to remove the menace.

-If you have tried all the preventative measures and have not succeeded in removing the chipmunks, the products listed above are some of the better poison solutions on the market.
+If humane methods have failed in removing the chipmunks, the products listed above are some of the better poison solutions on the market.

-As with any poison, read all warning labels and instructions before using it and ensure you prevent your pets and family members from inadvertently being exposed to these products.
+As with any poison, read all warning labels and instructions before using.
+Also, make sure your pets and family members won’t accidentally come in contact with the poison or chipmunk corpses.

 Samantha